yongbean/baekJoonProblemPractice/IO_and_BODMAS/Readme.md

 std::cout << std::fixed;
 ```

-Set as presision number to be a fixed decimal places.
+Set as precision number to be a fixed decimal places.
 ___
 ## 곱셈 (i)